Handstands Around the World

 A while back, I put together a post about a handful of short hikes near the Colorado mountain town of Evergreen.
 Today I’ll be doing the same thing for a different – but nearby – location: Conifer.

-More recently, I’ve completed a handful of hikes in the area.
-Most of these hikes are within Jefferson County Open Space parks.
-JeffCo parks are free and provide nice hiking opportunities for days we’re looking to stay closer to town and do something a little less strenuous, or for winter days in which it’s far too cold and snowy up in the mountains.
-They were also a good closer-to-home option for us during the height of COVID.
+The town of Conifer is located along Highway 285 about 30 minutes west of Denver.
+Over the years, I’ve completed a handful of hikes in the area.
+Most of them are within Jefferson County Open Space parks.
+JeffCo parks are free and provide nice hiking opportunities for days we’re looking do something a little less strenuous, or for winter days in which it’s far too cold and snowy higher up in the mountains.

 Eagle’s View Loop, Reynolds Park